 An ancient practice now shares it's space with a new technology.
 One that has the agricultural and gardening world up in a tizzy.
 What's what, and what are we all so afraid of?
 Let me lay a few things out and give us all some much needed clarity.

+Over the years, I've noticed a somewhat losing battle when it comes to the great debate.
+GMO's vs hybrids vs grafts/clones.
 Somehow these terms all became interchangeable within the gardening/agricultural community and much fear and speculation has circulated around these often touchy topics.

 GMO's: "A GMO (genetically modified organism) is a plant, animal, or microorganism that has had its genetic material (DNA) changed using technology that generally involves the specific modification of DNA, including the transfer of specific DNA from one organism to another.
 Scientists often refer to this process as genetic engineering." -fda.gov

-Genetically Modified Organisms are a new technology that came about with the advent of gene splicing and genetic manupulation.
+Genetically Modified Organisms are a new technology that came about with the advent of gene splicing and genetic manipulation.
 It's true, GMO's will never be found in nature, and so there is truth to the claim "GMO's are unnatural" the problem we run into is when people confidently claim that any hybrid or product that they are unfamiliar with is a GMO.
 Stop with the uneducated fear mongering gardening folks!
 You're doing the entire community a disservice.
 To date, and this is very easily searchable information.
-There are a set number of GMO products currently on the market, these include corn, soy, sugar beets, canola, cotton, summer squash, potatoes, apples, papaya, alfalfa and those pink pineapples they won't give us the tops to!
+There are a set number of GMO products currently on the U.S. market, these include corn, soy, sugar beets, canola, cotton, summer squash, potatoes, apples, papaya, alfalfa and those pink pineapples they won't give us the tops to!

 We see this NATURAL process occurring daily through cross pollination of plants within the SAME SPECIES.
 When the little bee legs full of pollen do their thing in the garden, chances are, unless you strictly grow one variety of tomatoes and your neighbors grow that same variety, there's most definitely some hybridization going on.
-But we're not shouting conspiracies at the bees for taking part in genetic manupulation.
+But we're not shouting conspiracies at the bees for taking part in genetic manipulation.
 Even thought, that's essentially what they're doing.
 Because for the most part, even the lay gardener understands the importance of pollination and cross pollination.

 Yes!
 Cross pollination from two different varieties of tomatoes will produce a hybrid tomato in the NEXT generation of tomato seeds.
 And if that cross is successfully bred out and stabilized, a new tomato variety has been born.
 And if this new tomato variety is grown for enough generations, (50+ YEARS) congratulations you now have a unique new heirloom plant!